-Campus climate dominated much of the discussion at this year's Iverson Bell Symposium (see page 1229), and the consensus was that the first step in reaching an inclusive environment for underrepresented groups at veterinary schools and colleges is to conduct a climate survey.
+Campus climate dominated much of the discussion at this year's Iverson Bell Symposium (see story), and the consensus was that the first step in reaching an inclusive environment for underrepresented groups at veterinary schools and colleges is to conduct a climate survey.

 The AVMA and Association of American Veterinary Medical Colleges launched such a survey in mid-April (see JAVMA, Aug.
-1, 2010, page 241).
+1, 2010).
 It is the first study of its kind to be carried out at all 28 U.S. schools and colleges of veterinary medicine.

 Participation in the survey is voluntary and limited to veterinary students; however, the three schools with the highest response rates will each receive $500 to support their student chapter of the AVMA.